BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 - Homepage is already opened

 **Steps:**
-1. Found a home button
+1. Find a home button
 2. Click on the "home' button